 Expand the features of all the current classes!
 Issue orders to the rank and file, introduce various traits to diversify a wide selection of classes along with additional melee weapons and firearms.

 Score System Expansion - Reward players for healing others while playing as the Surgeon class and much more.
 Scoring will undergo a rework.
-(WIP)
+(Done)

 Firearms & Melee Weapons